MazamaScience/MazamaSpatialUtils/docker/README.md

 A quick refresher on docker commands is available at the [docker cheatsheet](https://github.com/wsargent/docker-cheat-sheet).

-> _NOTE:_ To handle this error on newer Macs: "failed to solve with frontend dockerfile.v0",
+> _NOTE:_ Issue on new Macs with M1 chips: "failed to solve with frontend dockerfile.v0",
-> do this at the command line first:
+> Partial solution involves issuing the following commands at the command line:
 > `export DOCKER_BUILDKIT=0`
 > `export COMPOSE_DOCKER_CLI_BUILD=0`
+>
+> For now, don't build on machines with M1 chips.

 A docker image with all required prerequisites can be built with the `Makefile` in this directory: